 ILR and British Citizenship applications

-Exemptions include; Dependents of a member of Her Majesty’s Forces and migrants who apply under the Home Office concession known as the ‘destitute domestic violence concession.’
-Please contact your BIC consultant for more information about exemptions.
+Dependents of a member of Her Majesty’s Forces do not have to pay the surcharge.
+Persons who apply under the Home Office concession known as the ‘destitute domestic violence concession’ are also excluded.

-If a visa application is unsuccessful, the applicant will receive a refund.
+If your UK visa application is unsuccessful, you will receive a refund.